cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

     :::info

-    `gp_etcd_namespace` is the namespace configuration for the cluster, and the on-premises deployment mode can use the default configuration.
+    `gp_etcd_namespace` is the namespace configuration for the cluster, and on-premises deployments use the default configuration.

     :::